SAP Commerce Cloud 2211: What's New and Why It Matters

 What’s New in the Composable Storefront?

 Global e-commerce hit $6.334 trillion in 2024, with mobile commerce accounting for 57% of that total (eMarketer, 2024; Oberlo, 2025).
-The Composable Storefront — the customer-facing layer — needs to perform across all devices.
+The Composable Storefront is the customer-facing layer.
+It needs to perform across all devices.

 With 2211, SAP formally rebranded Spartacus to SAP Commerce Cloud, Composable Storefront.
 Beyond the name change:

-- Screen reader support — improved accessibility for assistive technologies
+- Screen reader support improved for assistive technologies

-- Enhanced OCC APIs — broader API coverage for storefront operations, reducing the need for custom backend endpoints
+- Broader OCC API coverage for storefront operations, reducing the need for custom backend endpoints

 How Does the Partner Ecosystem Expand Commerce Cloud?

-The partner ecosystem around Commerce Cloud 2211 reflects the composable commerce trend — specialised tools that extend the platform’s capabilities:
+The partner ecosystem around 2211 reflects what composable commerce looks like in practice.
+Specialised tools that extend the platform’s capabilities.

-- Akeneo — product information management for teams that outgrow Commerce Cloud’s built-in PCM
+- Akeneo for product information management when you outgrow Commerce Cloud’s built-in PCM

-- Bolt — streamlined checkout, payments, and identity management
+- Bolt for streamlined checkout, payments, and identity management

-- EcoCart — carbon offset features for sustainability-conscious brands
+- EcoCart for carbon offset features aimed at sustainability-conscious brands

-- Mercaux — in-store digital shopping journey enhancement
+- Mercaux for in-store digital shopping journey support

-These aren’t SAP-built features — they’re certified partner extensions available through the SAP Store.
+These aren’t SAP-built features.
+They’re certified partner extensions available through the SAP Store.
 You adopt them based on need, which aligns with the composable commerce approach.
+Use what fits.
+Skip what doesn’t.

 FAQ